bavilari93/Final-Project-GA/README.md

 <p>just because we have too many options and all seems amazing makes it so hard to decide where to go every time.
 With an app that can tell me what restaurant is booming can be a lifesaver
 -juan<p>

+<h1>Challenges:</h1>
+Creating a solid back-end that references effectively to places, friends of friends and  vote options Implementing React with Rails
+Testability
+smart geolocation
+work in accordance to the timeline

+<h1>Technologies</h1>
+React and Ruby on rails
+#Gems
+geocode
+bcrypt
+Pry-byebug
+carrerwave(upload files)
+#API
+Yelp & google maps